 He who walks blamelessly and does what is right and speaks truth in his heart; who does not slander with his tongue and does no evil to his neighbor, nor takes up a reproach against his friend; in whose eyes a vile person is despised, but who honors those who fear the LORD; who swears to his own hurt and does not change; who does not put out his money at interest and does not take a bribe against the innocent.
 He who does these things shall never be moved.
 Psalm 15:2-5

 The description above is the kind of men and women who should be in charge of things.
-They should be the ones who make the laws, govern the people, and enforce what is good for the nations.
+They should be the ones who make the laws, govern the people, and enforce what is good for the nations and especially in the Church.

-But understand this, the greatest is not the big and popular man, who can speak with a flattering and smooth tongue.
+But understand this, the greatest is not the big and famous man who can speak with a flattering and smooth tongue.
 It is not the one who is wealthy, flashy, and fancy.
-It is not the one who you think it is.
+It is not the one you think it is.
 But it is the one who is a servant to all.
-It is the one who sacrifices what they have or could have for the true benefit and prosperity of the less fortunate.
+It is the one who sacrifices and gives what he has to those who have none.
+So they share what they have for the benefit and prosperity of the less fortunate.

 So the question is, do we have this kind of leader in our churches and government?
-They are few and far between.
-You would think, at least we would have many in the churches.
+Unfortunately, they are few and far between.
+You would think, at least, we would have many in the churches.
 But this is not the case.
-The vast majority of those in leadership have swindled their way to the top and deceived the people for their own gain.
+Many in leadership have swindled their way to the top and deceived the people for their own gain.

-Perhaps, they started out doing what was right.
-But the deceitfulness of wealth, authority, and position polluted their minds and hearts to run after what is not good.
-Hiding the truth of what is in their heart from everyone.
+They may have started out doing what was right.
+But the deceitfulness of wealth, authority, and position polluted their minds and hearts to run after what is not good, hiding the truth of what is in their heart.
+So instead of the leader doing what is good in the Lord’s eyes and what is right for the people, they do what is evil before the Lord.
+But be assured; payday will come for them someday.

 “Woe to the shepherds who destroy and scatter the sheep of My pasture!” says the Lord.
 Therefore thus says the Lord God of Israel against the shepherds who feed My people: “You have scattered My flock, driven them away, and not attended to them.
 Behold, I will attend to you for the evil of your doings,” says the Lord.